/SKIP_TO_CONTENT

 Charging speed

-UGREEN Nexode 100W: Comparable laptop charging times on the primary port.
+UGREEN Nexode 100W: Comparable laptop charging on the primary USB-C port.
 Phone and tablet charging on secondary ports is similarly fast.
-In single-device use, the two chargers are nearly identical in speed.
-The gap only appears when you load up all four ports simultaneously, where the UGREEN has to slice thinner.
+In single-device use, the two chargers are close enough that you should not buy based on speed alone.
+The gap appears when you load up all four ports, where the UGREEN has to divide the 100W ceiling more aggressively.

 Winner: Tie in single-device use.
 Anker has a slight edge when multiple ports are in use because there is less power splitting to manage.